-A conditional building material shall be approved to allow concealed fastener wave metal panels as shown on the preliminary development plan.
+A modification shall be granted to the maximum allowable 0.55 FAR in the CP-2 district, to allow 0.92 FAR.

-A modification shall be granted to the maximum allowable 0.65 FAR in the CS district, to allow 0.99 FAR.
+The pilaster located on the northeast corner of the building shall incorporate more architectural detail, adding depth and interest as it wraps around towards the interior of building.

-A modification shall be granted to the requirement that the roof pitch be 1:3, to allow the building to be built with a flat roof as shown on plans.
+The glass windows on the second and third stories shall be opaque.

-Development shall be in accordance with the preliminary development plan date stamped September 18, 2018.
+Development shall be in accordance with the preliminary development plan date stamped January 22, 2019.

 The special use permit shall be granted for a period of 25 years.